Estimation of Systemic Shortfall Risk Measure using Stochastic Algorithms: Numerical examples

 \subsection{Toy example}

 As a first simple example, we will consider a exponential loss function of the following form:

 We will set $d=2$ and consider a bivariate normal vector $X=(X_1, X_2)\sim \mathcal{N}(0, M)$ with $M = $. $\alpha$ is a systemic weight parameter taken to be non negative and $\beta > 0$ is the risk aversion coefficient.
-In this case, we can explicitly solve the first order conditions and derive closed formulas for optimal allocations (see Section \ref{62}).
-This will be useful to test our algorithms:
+In this case, we can explicitly solve the first order conditions and derive closed formulas for optimal allocations.
+This will be useful to test our algorithms.
+The following Lemma extends Example 3.12 in \cite{armenti}: \begin{Lemma} Let $l$ be the loss function defined by \eqref{lossfunction1}, and $X$ the vector of random losses as above.
+Then, the optimal risk allocation is:

-This shows that, in the case $\alpha > 0$, the risk allocations are disentangled into two components: an individual contribution $\frac{\beta\sigma_i^2}{2}$ and a \textit{Systemic Risk Contribution} (SRC) given by: